 A school administrator shall prepare and enforce an admission or readmission plan for any student who is excluded or expelled from school.
-The plan may include measures to improve the student's behavior, including completing a character education program consistent with Minn.
-Stat. § 120B.232, Subd.
-1, and require parental involvement in the admission or readmission process, and may indicate the consequences to the student of not improving the student's behavior.
+The plan may include measures to improve the student's behavior, including completing a character education program consistent with Minnesota Statutes section 120B.232, subdivision 1, and require parental involvement in the admission or readmission process, and may indicate the consequences to the student of not improving the student's behavior.
 The readmission plan must not obligate parents to provide a sympathomimetic medication for their child as a condition of readmission.